zjiefu/Notes/Research General/Elderly Study Experiment.md

 ### Some thoughts after parsing data
 1. The lap time is highly variable for exoskeleton condition, but seems faster at the very end.
 2. How should we interpret the baseline speed?
 We want to use the baseline speed for normalization to eliminate the day-to-day variance and maybe learning effect.
 However, with the exoskeleton seems like the subject walks slower.
-Count in total that's a lot (~ 20 sec)
+Count in total that's a lot (~ 20 sec), however, if we divide everything by lap this will only be <2 sec per lap.
+3. Considering 2, it is possible for subjects to walk at ~ the same level of speed as the bare condition, which means backup plan B can be a good option.